Have you started planning your 2023 social media marketing strategy yet? Are you wondering if LinkedIn should be a part of your strategy?

 According to data shared by LinkedIn, once a page has 150 followers, their opportunity for growth becomes exponential.

-Google, Amazon, and TED Conferences are the LinkedIn company accounts with the most followers, according to the Digital 2022: Global Overview Report.
-Google has 23.38 million, Amazon has 23.33 million, and TED Conferences has 22.29 million followers.
+Amazon, Google, and TED Conferences are the LinkedIn company accounts with the most followers, according to LinkedIn.
+Amazon has 28.5 million, Google has 26.9 million, and TED Conferences has 23 million followers.

-Other organizations that have made the Top 10 include Forbes, Unilever, and Harvard Business Review.
+Other organizations that have made the Top 10 include Microsoft, Forbes, Unilever, IBM, and Harvard Business Review.

 The LinkedIn personal accounts with the most followers are: Bill Gates (about 35 million followers), Richard Branson (nearly 20 million followers), and Jeff Weiner (almost 11 million followers).